The RailTrail is beautiful in spring. Photos in our slideshow are courtesy of Bev White.

 Uses: Walking/hiking, cycling, cross-country skiing, snowshoeing.
 E-bikes are permitted (must have pedals), but other motorized transport is not.

-Access: The trailhead is at River Street in Port Elgin, a few blocks north of the town centre and east of Hwy 21.
+Access: The trail head is at River Street in Port Elgin, a few blocks north of the town center and east of Hwy 21.
 There are several access points – some with parking some without.
-See the access points page for details.
+See the Map for details.

 Using The Trail

 For many local residents, this easy access means it is the perfect spot to walk the dog, take the kids for a bike ride, or go for an early morning jog.

 Despite its easy residential access, the trail runs through several wooded areas and is quite quiet.

 ATV’s, motorbikes or other types of vehicles are not permitted on the Saugeen RailTrail.
 (E-bikes with pedals are exempted from this ban.)

 The Saugeen RailTrail Association has worked with other community organizations in the building of a motorized parallel trail at the south end of Port Elgin for snowmobile and ATV clubs.
 It is located in the South end of Port Elgin, east side of Highway 21 at the 6th concession/CAW road.